Turkey imported US$219.4 billion worth of goods from around the globe in 2020, up by 10.5% since 2016 and up by 9.3% from 2019 to 2020.

-Based on the average exchange rate for 2019, the Turkish lira depreciated by -106% against the US dollar since 2015 and dropped by -14.7% from 2018 to 2019.
+Based on the average exchange rate for 2020, the Turkish lira depreciated by -132.6% against the US dollar since 2016 and declined by -23.8% from 2019 to 2020.
 Turkey’s weaker local currency makes Turkish imports paid for in stronger US dollars relatively more expensive when converted starting from the Turkish lira.

 Turkey’s Top 10 Imports

 The following product groups represent the highest dollar value in Turkey’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into Turkey.

 - Mineral fuels including oil: US$28.9 billion (13.2% of total imports)

 - Machinery including computers: $25.2 billion (11.5%)

 - Pharmaceuticals: $5 billion (2.3%)

 - Optical, technical, medical apparatus: $4.7 billion (2.2%)

 Turkey’s top 10 imports accounted for well over two-thirds (70.9%) of the overall value of its product purchases from other countries.

 Leading the cost increases of imported products from 2019 to 2020 were gems and precious metals (up 99.7%) led by gold.
 In second place were vehicles (up 58.5%) and machinery including computers (up 17.3%).